e00E/obs-amf/README.md

+Update: This plugin has become obsolete since OBS Studio version 28 which also ships an updated AMF implementation.
+This plugin is no longer being actively developed.

 # Introduction

 This is an [OBS](https://obsproject.com/) encoder plugin leveraging hardware acceleration on AMD GPUs through [AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF).
 It has the following features: